Old-Fashioned Creamy Chocolate Fudge Recipe

 Sugar, evaporated milk, and butter in a saucepan for fudge.

-Add the sugar and evaporated milk (make sure you don’t use condensed milk).
+Melt the butter in a 3-quart saucepan or larger (to prevent boiling over) on medium heat.
+Pour in the evaporated milk and sugar (make sure you don’t use condensed milk).
 Stir it until it’s blended.
 It will take a few minutes to start boiling.

 Fudge boiling in a saucepan.